Last Updated on December 27, 2022 by ThoughtsStained

 When the unrest erupts into violence, she and Kristos are drawn into a deadly magical plot.
 Sophie is torn — between her family and her future.

-Torn was just…magical.
-I honestly don’t know what Miller did, but she drew me into her world from page one and I was immediately swept into this tale.
-I think I read the first one hundred pages in one sitting?
-I definitely read the last 150 in one sitting, staying up until 2am while eating two bowls of cereal and fighting off my cats from the leftover milk with my spoon (because who has time to put the bowl up when you’re busy reading about a revolution?
-Not this girl).
+- Torn was just…magical.
+I honestly don’t know what Miller did, but she drew me into her world from page one.
+I was immediately swept into this tale.
+Obviously, since I read the first one hundred pages in one sitting?
+I definitely read the last 150 in one sitting.

-I just fell so hard for Sophie and I admired her without a shadow of a doubt.
-The way she built up her own business and what she was trying to do for herself, her brother and her workers was so admirable, and I couldn’t help but root for her every step of the way.
-As the book continues, it just gets more and more difficult for her as she is challenged and forced to make choices I wouldn’t wish on anyone to try and decide upon, and my heart just broke for her.
+- I just fell so hard for Sophie and I admired her without a shadow of a doubt.
+The way she built up her own business and what she was trying to do for herself, her brother and her workers was so admirable.
+I couldn’t help but root for her every step of the way.
+As the book continues, my heart just broke for her.
 She deserves all the happiness in the world and I just hated when anyone tried to deny her that.

 So…yeah.
-Basically, your girl wasn’t the smartest there for almost an entire year, knowing about this book and choosing not to read it because she foolishly thought she wouldn’t love it.
-Well, I fell head over heels in love with it and now all I want to do is read Fray when to comes out, because I NEED to know what happens next.
+Basically, your girl wasn’t the smartest there for almost an entire year, knowing about this book and choosing not to read it.
+Well, I fell head over heels in love with Torn.
+Now all I want to do is read Fray when to comes out.
+I NEED to know what happens next.

-Don’t make the mistake I made, friends.
-You need to read this refreshing tale of magical fantasy (but also, selfishly, could you please so I have someone to rant to about Character Who Shall Remain Nameless?).
+Don’t make the same mistake I made, friends.
+You need to read this refreshing magical fantasy.